 Please do NOT encase any pages in plastic sleeves.

-I'm confused: What goes on the DVD and what needs to be printed out on paper?
+7. I'm confused: What goes on the CD and what needs to be printed out on paper?

-The DVD--which is what the judges see--must contain digital versions of: (1) The 100 Words, (2) The Description (1,000 words maxiumum); (3) The Four Questions (1,000 words maximum for all four questions); (4) Photos (at least two and up to 30, all high-resolution).
+The CD--which is what the judges see--must contain digital versions of: (1) The 100 Words, (2) The Description (1,000 words maxiumum); (3) The Four Questions (1,000 words maximum for all four questions); (4) Photos (at least two and up to 30, all high-resolution).
 Please also include the Budget if your category requires it and a Video if your category requires it.
 Items 1-3 should be PDFs.
-Remember, the judges see the DVD, so label it with the name of your event and the category you are entering, but keep your name as the entrant off of all items.
-So, do NOT put your entry form or referral letter on the DVD!
+Remember, the judges see the CD, so label it with the name of your event and the category you are entering, but keep your name as the entrant off of all items.
+So, do NOT put your entry form or Referral Letter on the DVD!

-The paper items you send to Special Events are: Your payment and a copy of it (that is, a photocopy of your check or your credit card payment form); the Entry Form; Referral Letter; 100 Word Description; Four Questions; Photos (a proof sheet format with up to 20 photos per page is fine); and the Budget (if needed).
+The paper items you send to Special Events are: The Entry Form; Referral Letter; 100 Word Description; Four Questions; Photos (a proof sheet format with up to 20 photos per page is fine); and the Budget (if needed).

 Yes!
-Be sure to double-check any DVD labels, production schedules, etc., for your name.
+Be sure to double-check any CD labels, production schedules, etc., for your name.